Ygallo/book-club/README.md

 #### User stories for future implementation

-The following user stories were left out of the project due to time constraints and labelled as "Won't Have" on the project board on Github.
+The following user stories were left out of the project due to time constraints and labeled as "Won't Have" on the project board on GitHub.
 It is intended for these user stories to be implemented at a later date.

 - As a Site User I can filter books by genre so that I can find the ones I am more interested in.
 - As a Site User I can see a list of upcoming book club meetings and events so that I can plan a reading schedule accordingly.